Overview

 Now you can start writing.
 Please ensure that you use proper grammar and paragraph structures, as well as using line breaks where appropriate, as the AI will use these when generating.
 This goes for both Projects and Speech Synthesis, but it is even more important in Projects for optimal results.

 When you have finished writing your text and are happy with it, you can generate a voiceover for it.
-You can click the paragraph - called blocks - for which you want to generate audio.
-The current selection will be highlighted in yellow.
-Then to generate that section to audio, just click the yellow play button at the top.
+You can click the paragraph - for which you want to generate audio.
+The current selection will be highlighted in colour.
+Then to generate that section to audio, just click the play button at the top.
 This will initiate the generation of audio for the specific section you have highlighted.
 Once the audio has finished generating, it will play.
 This process is similar to how audio generation works on the Speech Synthesis page.

-Paragraphs that have already been generated are indicated by the black bar on the right-hand side of each paragraph.
-If you press the yellow play button on the top bar and a paragraph has already been generated, it will just play that paragraph.
-However, if you press the button next to the play button, the one with the two circling arrows, it will regenerate that paragraph.
+Paragraphs that have already been generated are indicated by the black bar on the left-hand side of each paragraph.
+If you press the play button on the top bar and a paragraph has already been generated, it will just play that paragraph.
+However, if you press the regenerate button, with two circling arrows, it will regenerate the paragraph.
+Once a paragraph has been generated at least once, you can select one or more words to regenerate only the selected text, rather than the whole paragraph.
+For the best results, we recommend regenerating a complete phrase or sentence at a time.

 If you press the play button, and the paragraph is fully generated, you can also download the paragraph by clicking the download button in the lower right corner of the player.
 This is exactly how it works in the Speech Synthesis.
 However, this button will only appear when something is finished generating.
-So, if you have continuous play activated, it will not appear because the AI will keep generating the next section after the next section., meaning his only works for downloading individual paragraphs.
+So, if you have “play until end” activated, it will not appear because the AI will keep generating the next section after the next section., meaning this only works for downloading individual paragraphs.

 After the conversion of either a whole project or individual chapters has finished, you will be able to see these conversions by clicking “Versions” next to either the project or the individual chapters.
 You can then download the different versions.